hfhchan/irg/kVariants.md

 - `old`
-  Alternative shape-based transliterations of older scripts used by Han, such as Small Seal, "guwen 古文", etc.  Variants covered by the `wrong` classification
+  Alternative shape-based transliterations of older scripts used by Han, such as Small Seal, "guwen 古文", etc.  Variants covered by the `sem` classification
   are excluded.

 - `=`